mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 ## Traversing (A Directory)

-The Depth-First versus Breadth-First distinction is more likely to pop up when you have to *traverse* something.
+The Depth-first versus Breadth-first distinction is more likely to pop up when you have to *traverse* something.

 In this example, we will traverse a full directory, printing file names